Dodgers get 1st runs and win of season, 5-0 over Giants - Philly

 Maeda (1-0) allowed five hits and walked one.
 He faced baserunners in every inning except the fifth.

+"I don't think we heard each other because we were both screaming," McCutchen said.
+"I backed off at the last minute when I saw him going after it.
+It is just one of those crazy plays that happens.
+They scored two runs off it, you hate that."

-Holland gave up five runs - three earned - and three hits in five innings.
+Holland gave up five runs - three earned - and three hits in five innings of his Giants debut.
 The left-hander struck out four and walked three.

 The Giants collected nine hits and left 10 runners on base while failing to advance anyone past second.